ananzaaaBruh/B/README.md

+*-Note: Play the game if you are; familiar with G e n Z h u m o r and a bit of gore jokes, experienced **Super Mario World** player.*

 Hey, thanks for downloading my rom hack!
 I really worked on it, I hope you guys enjoyed!
 For playing the game you need these programs: